TulipCharts/tulipnode/Readme.md

 ##Usage

-Tulipnode is very easy to use.
+Tulip Node is very easy to use.

 ``` js
 var tulind = require('tulind');